East African campaign (World War II): Italian Somaliland

 In January 1941, the Italians decided that the plains of Italian Somalia could not be defended.
-The 102nd Divisione Somala (General Adriano Santini) and bande (about 14,000 men) retired to the lower Juba river and the 101st Divisione Somala (General Italo Carnevali) and bande (about 6,000 men) to the upper Jube on the better defensive terrain of the mountains of Ethiopia.
-Cunningham encountered few Italians west of the Juba, only bande and a colonial battalion at Afmadu and troops at Kismayu, where the Juba River empties into the Indian Ocean.
+The 102nd Divisione Somala (General Adriano Santini) and bande (about 14,000 men) retired to the lower Jubba River and the 101st Divisione Somala (General Italo Carnevali) and bande (about 6,000 men) to the upper Juba on the better defensive terrain of the mountains of Ethiopia.
+Cunningham encountered few Italians west of the Juba, only bande and a colonial battalion at Afmadu and troops at Kismayo, where the Juba River empties into the Indian Ocean.
 Against an expected six brigades and "six groups of native levies" holding the Juba for the Italians, Cunningham began Operation Canvas on 24 January, with four brigade groups from the 11th (African) Division and the 12th (African) Division.
-Afmadu was captured on 11 February and three days later, the port of Kismayu the first objective was captured.
-North of Kismayu and beyond the river was the main Italian position at Jelib.
+Afmadu was captured on 11 February and three days later, the port of Kismayo the first objective was captured.
+North of Kismayo and beyond the river was the main Italian position at Jelib.
 On 22 February, Jelib was attacked on both flanks and from the rear.
 The Italians were routed and 30,000 were killed, captured or dispersed in the bush.
 There was nothing to hinder a British advance of 200 mi to Mogadishu, the capital and main port of Italian Somaliland.

-On 25 February 1941, the motorised 23rd Nigerian Brigade (11th (African) Division) advanced 235 mi up the coast in three days and occupied the Somali capital of Mogadishu unopposed.
-The 12th (African) Division was ordered to advance on Bardera and Isha Baidoa but was held up because of the difficulty in using Kismayu as a supply base.
+On 25 February 1941, the motorised 23rd (Nigerian) Brigade (11th (African) Division), which had advanced 235 mi up the coast in three days, occupied the Somali capital of Mogadishu unopposed.
+The 12th (African) Division was ordered to advance on Bardera and Isha Baidoa but was held up because of the difficulty in using Kismayo as a supply base.
 The division pushed up the Juba River in Italian Somaliland towards the Ethiopian border town of Dolo.
 After a pause, caused by the lack of equipment to sweep Mogadishu harbour of British magnetic mines dropped earlier, the 11th (African) Division began a fighting pursuit of the retreating Italian forces north from Mogadishu on 1 March.
 The division pursued the Italians towards the Ogaden Plateau.
 By 17 March, the 11th (African) Division completed a 17-day dash along the Italian Strada Imperiale (Imperial Road) from Mogadishu to Jijiga in the Somali Region of Ethiopia.
 By early March Cunningham's forces had captured most of Italian Somaliland and were advancing through Ethiopia towards the ultimate objective, Addis Ababa.
-On 26 March, Harar was captured and 572 prisoners taken, with 13 guns, the 23rd Nigerian Brigade having advanced nearly 1000 mi in 32 days.
+On 26 March, Harar was captured and 572 prisoners taken, with 13 guns, the 23rd (Nigerian) Brigade having advanced nearly 1000 mi in 32 days.
 (On 29 March, Dire Dawa was occupied by South African troops, after Italian colonists appealed for help against deserters, who were committing atrocities.)